2014 Standards and Implementation Procedures for the Certificate of Clinical Competence in Speech-Language Pathology

 All graduate course work and graduate clinical experience required in speech-language pathology must have been initiated and completed in a speech-language pathology program accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).

-Implementation: If the program of graduate study is initiated and completed in a CAA-accredited program and if the program director or official designee verifies that all knowledge and skills required at that time for application have been met, approval of the application is automatic.
 Individuals educated outside the United States or its territories must submit documentation that course work was completed in an institution of higher education that is regionally accredited or recognized by the appropriate regulatory authority for that country.
 In addition, applicants outside the United States or its territories must meet each of the standards that follow.

 The applicant for certification must have completed a program of study (a minimum of 36 semester credit hours at the graduate level) that includes academic course work and supervised clinical experience sufficient in depth and breadth to achieve the specified knowledge and skills outcomes stipulated in Standard IV-A through IV-G and Standard V-A through V-C.